I am a Junior Professor in the area of Corporate Development and Business Ethics at the University of Cologne since May 2015.

 “Collusion in a buyer-seller network formation game”.
 2018.
 Journal of Economic Behavior and Organization, 155:445-457.
 Full-text here.

 “Spoils division rules shape aggression between natural groups” with L. Glowacki and H. Rusch.
 2018.
 Nature Human Behaviour, 2(5): 322-326.
 Full-text here.

 “The effect of link costs on simple buyer-seller networks” with M. van Assen and J. Potters.
 2013.
 Games and Economic Behavior, 77(1): 229-246.

 “Testing models of pure exchange” with M. van Assen.
 2009.
 Journal of Mathematical Sociology, 33: 97-128.

 “The stability of exchange networks” with M. van Assen, A. van de Rijt, and V. Buskens.
 2009.
 Social Networks, 31: 118-125.

-“Social groups with selfish individuals” (this version: May 2020)
+“Social groups with selfish individuals” (under review, this version: May 2020)